• Spanish

 Some of his most representative works are “Cristo en la cruz” (Art Institute of Chicago) and “San Hugo en el refectorio de los Cartujos” (Museo de Bellas Artes de Sevilla).

-Get to know everything about our Spanish school in Spain!
+Get to know everything about our Spanish lessons in Spain!

 Velázquez (1599-1660)